 Please review additional costs associated with this program.

 The Physician Assistant program is 27 months in duration.
 During the first year, students complete course work in basic and applied sciences including, Anatomy & Physiology, Pathophysiology, Clinical medicine, Pharmacology, Physical Diagnosis techniques, and surgical technical skills.
 Several of these courses have both a lecture and a laboratory component.

 During the second year, students are provided the opportunity to develop their clinical skills and expand their knowledge by participating in supervised clinical practice experiences (SCPE) under the supervision of medical professionals such as Physician Assistants and physicians.
 To provide students with a broad range of clinical experience, the program utilizes numerous hospitals, primary care centers and free standing clinical settings within the State of Florida.

 Upon graduation, PAs take a national certification examination developed by the National Commission on Certification of Physician Assistants (NCCPA).
 To maintain their national certification, PAs must complete 100 hours of continuing medical education credits every two years and sit for a recertification exam every ten years.
 Graduation from an accredited physician assistant program and successful completion of the national certifying exam are required to obtain state licensure and the privilege to practice medicine with the collaboration of a physician.

 Get details about program accreditation and student pass rates.

-To learn more about the Miami Dade College PA program goals and outcomes, please download the Physician Assistant Goals PDF document (PDF).
+To learn more about the Miami Dade College PA program goals and outcomes, please download the Physician Assistant Goals document (PDF).